judsonmitchell/LACrimBook/README.md

 large size (approx 7MBs) of the data, Web Sql is the only storage option available.
 The desktop branch uses an in-memory datastore (jlinq).

+A desktop browser demo can be found [here](http://judsonmitchell.github.io/LACrimBook/).

 LACrimBook was created as a part of the [Technology and Legal Innovation Clinic](http://loyolalawtech.org) of [Loyola College of Law, New Orleans](http://law.loyno.edu).

 ##License (MIT)